 DP13674 Trade, Technology, and the Great Divergence

-Why did per capita income divergence occur so dramatically during the 19th Century, rather than at the outset of the Industrial Revolution?
-How were some countries able to reverse this trend during the globalization of the late 20th Century?
+Why did per capita income divergence occur so dramatically during the 19th century, rather than at the outset of the Industrial Revolution?
+How were some countries able to reverse this trend during the globalization of the late 20th century?
 To answer these questions, this paper develops a trade-and-growth model that captures the key features of the Industrial Revolution and Great Divergence between a core industrializing region and a peripheral and potentially lagging region.
 The model includes both endogenous biased technological change and intercontinental trade.
 An Industrial Revolution begins as a sequence of more unskilled-labor-intensive innovations in both regions.
-We show that the subsequent co-evolution of trade and directed technologies can create a delayed but inevitable divergence in demographics and living standards-the peripheral region increasingly specializes in production that worsens its terms of trade and spurs even greater fertility increases and educational declines.
-Allowing for technological diffusion between regions can mitigate and even reverse divergence, spurring a reversal of fortune for peripheral regions.
+We show that the subsequent co-evolution of trade and directed technologies can create a delayed but inevitable divergence in demographics and living standards—the peripheral region increasingly specializes in production that worsens its terms of trade and spurs even greater fertility increases and educational declines.
+Allowing for eventual technological diffusion between regions can mitigate and even reverse divergence, spurring a reversal of fortune for peripheral regions.